NCAR/rechunk_retro_nwm_v21/README_code.md

 output file (without replacement).
 The static variables in the file are checked once (at the first time) and the time varying variables are checked at every time.
 Values are checked to have less absolute differece than 1e-8 and if nans are present it is required that the diffs have the same number of nans as both of the original and zarr datasets.
+The verification is logged in a similar manner to the report, as shown above.

 ### `type_script_pbs.sh`